Children and teenagers who want or need to affirm their gender

 Gender-affirming hormone treatment can change your child’s body so that it’s more consistent with your child’s gender.
 It might be appropriate for some older teenagers.
 It has some irreversible effects.

-Treatment should never involve trying to make a child cisgender.
-This is called conversion therapy, and it can cause severe psychological damage.
-Australian, state and territory governments support bans or have made conversion therapy illegal.
+Treatment for trans or gender-diverse children should never involve trying to make them cisgender.
+This is called conversion therapy, and it can cause severe psychological damage to children.

 Looking after yourself

-You might have mixed and varied emotions about your child affirming their gender.
+You might have mixed and varied emotions about your child affirming their gender, so it’s important to look after yourself.

-It’s important to get support for yourself, especially if you’re worried or feeling anxious.
-Your GP is a good place to start.
+- Talk to supportive family and friends.
 Other parents of trans or gender-diverse children can also be a good source of support and information.